1) Telegraph lines went dead for two hours immediately after Lincoln’s assassination. No investigation was ever conducted as to the cause.

 Belle Isle had no barracks and the flimsy tents were severely overcrowded once exchanges were scrapped.
 The War Department had decided returning Confederate soldiers to the front was keeping the rebellion fires burning, so they abruptly broke off the Dix-Hill cartel and halted all swaps in June of 1863, which caused the population at Belle Isle to swell immediately.
 The situation was compounded by the refusal of the Confederacy to accept one-to-one swaps involving blacks.
 During the winter of 1863-64, as many as 1,500 a week were perishing at Belle Isle.

 In a New YorkTribune article dated January 25th, 1864, Charles Dunham, posing as Sanford Conover, exposed a plot by the villianous Colonel George Margrave to capture and assassinate President Lincoln.
 In fact, the dastardly Colonel Margrave was a figment of Dunham’s imagination, as was the kidnap and possible assassination plot hinted at in his article.
 Conover promised additional details would be forthcoming very soon.
+That never happened as the article was a calculated psyop designed to inflame emotions.

 A week later, Brigadier General Judson Kilpatrick secured a private meeting with Lincoln, something allegedly arranged through the assistance of a Republican Senator.
 Nicknamed “Kill Cavalry” by his own troops, Kilpatrick was already legendary for mounting reckless frontal assaults.
 He had circumvented military protocol by seeking this private meeting.
 Aside from freeing Belle Isle and Libby prisons, Kilpatrick suggested severing Confederate lines of communication.
 Lincoln also wanted his recent amnesty proposal circulated behind enemy lines.
 Kilpatrick was directed to the War Department to work out details with Stanton.
 On February 16, Stanton approved the raid and its three objectives.